pimcore/skeleton/README.md

 docker-compose up -d
 ```
 You can now navigate your browser to https://localhost or https://localhost/admin.
-The default docker-compose comes with PHP7.4 on debian-buster and mariadb 10.4.
+The default docker-compose comes with PHP 7.4 on debian-buster and mariadb 10.4.

 ## Other demo/skeleton packages
 - [Pimcore Basic Demo](https://github.com/pimcore/demo)